Name:

 This will let the LLM list and filter Post records.
 Because the data schema has all the information about the shape of a Post record, the data tool will provide that information to the LLM so you don't have to.
 Also, the Amplify AI kit handles authorizing the tool use requests based on the caller's identity.
 This means if you have an owner-based model, the LLM will only be able to query the user's records.

-The only supported model operation currently is 'list'
+The only supported model operation is 'list'.

 Query tools